Mr. Burns: Role in The Simpsons

 He later enlisted in the U.S. Army and served as a member of Springfield's Flying Hellfish squad under Master Sergeant Abraham Simpson and saw action in the Ardennes during the Battle of the Bulge.
 During the war, Mr. Burns, Abraham Simpson (father of Homer Simpson and grandfather to Lisa, Bart, and Maggie Simpson) and some of the soldiers found an expensive portrait in a manor in Germany.
 They locked it in a case and stated the last surviving member would get the painting (he and Abraham tied when the owner's descendant came back for the painting).
 Later on, he was shipped to the Pacific Theater and was a co-pilot along with Abe Simpson and his brother, Cyrus.
 Mr. Burns and Abe were shot down by a kamikaze and stuck on an island.
 Curiously, in the episode "American History X-cellent", Burns is arrested for art theft, and while he is getting his belongings checked at the prison, a prison guard finds a card that he mistakes as a Social Security card.
 Burns then yells out "That's just an SS card you dummkopf!"
 According to The Simpsons Wiki, after Germany had invaded Poland, Burns joined the SS but later defected, and then started service for the US Army.
 At the end of World War II, he was personally hired by President Harry S. Truman to transport a specially printed trillion-dollar bill to Europe as the United States' contribution to the reconstruction of Europe.
 As the United States' richest citizen, Mr. Burns was thought to be the most trustworthy.
 However, he absconded with the bill and kept it in his possession for many years until it was lost to Fidel Castro in "The Trouble with Trillions".
-In "Homer the Smithers", it is revealed that Mr. Burns's mother is still alive aged 122 years, although Mr. Burns dislikes speaking to her because she had an affair with President William Howard Taft and she refers to him as an "improvident lackwit".
+In "Homer the Smithers", it is revealed that Mr. Burns's mother is still alive aged 122 years, although Mr. Burns dislikes speaking to her because she had an affair with President William Howard Taft and she refers to her son as an "improvident lackwit".
 Furthermore, because she is so old, the only things she can do (according to Smithers) are pick up the phone, dial, and yell.